James Rosemond: Drug trafficking, money laundering and witness tampering convictions

 In June 2010, Rosemond was arrested on charges of cocaine trafficking, money laundering, and witness tampering.
 He went on trial in May 2012, represented by Gerald Shargel.

-On June 5, 2012, Rosemond was convicted in Federal District Court in Brooklyn of drug trafficking, obstruction of justice, firearms violations and other financial crimes associated with his position as head of a multi-million-dollar transnational cocaine-selling organization.
+On June 5, 2012, Rosemond was convicted in Federal District Court in Brooklyn of drug trafficking, obstruction of justice, firearms violations, and other financial crimes associated with his position as head of a multi-million-dollar transnational cocaine-selling organization.
 At trial, it was alleged that Rosemond led the large scale, bi-coastal narcotics-trafficking organization that transported cocaine from Los Angeles, California to the New York metropolitan area.
 The group, known as the "Rosemond Organization," in turn shipped cash proceeds from the narcotics sales back to Los Angeles using a variety of methods as part of its operation.
-Millions of dollars in cash and narcotics were sent through Federal Express and United Parcel Service, often covered in mustard to avoid discovery by detection dogs.
+Millions of dollars in cash and narcotics were sent through FedEx and United Parcel Service, often covered in mustard to avoid discovery by detection dogs.
 In the indictment, prosecutors noted that Rosemond made over $11 million a year since 2007 through his drug trafficking scheme.

 On October 25, 2013, Rosemond was sentenced to life imprisonment.
 As part of his sentence, Rosemond forfeited approximately $14 million in cash and property.
 United States Attorney for the Eastern District of New York Loretta E. Lynch said that Rosemond's carefully crafted image as a music mogul was in reality "a cover for the real Jimmy Rosemond - a thug in a suit."
 Presiding Judge John Gleeson remarked that he would have sentenced Rosemond to life even if it were not legally required as his crimes were "astonishing in their breadth, duration and intensity."

 On March 10, 2016, Rosemond filed a habeas corpus appeal with the same federal court seeking a new trial along with a complaint to the U.S. Justice Department Office of Professional Responsibility against former U.S. Attorney Todd Kaminsky citing actions taken with regard to securing testimony from the government's lead witness Henry "Black" Butler.
 In 2019, the court denied the writ and dismissed his appeal.